 12. Breakout Room Challenges

 Divide into smaller groups.
-Each group solves a distinct timed challenge—building the tallest structure with office supplies, solving a creative riddle.
-Requires a dedicated facilitator to manage timing and instructions, but ensures everyone gets an active role.
+Each group solves a timed challenge, building the tallest structure with office supplies, solving a creative riddle.
+Requires a facilitator to manage timing and instructions, but makes sure everyone participates.

 13. "Show and Tell" for Adults

-Each person picks something from their space that matters to them—a photograph, a book, a souvenir—and shares the story.
-This builds serious empathy and prevents the feeling of working with strangers.
+Each person picks something from their space that matters to them, a photograph, a book, a souvenir, and shares the story.
+This builds real empathy and helps people feel connected.

 14. Virtual Karaoke Session

 People take turns singing favorite songs.
 Everyone else cheers.
-Low-pressure way to celebrate a successful week and relieve stress.
+A low-pressure way to celebrate a successful week and relieve stress.

 15. Collaborative Storytelling

 You start a story with one sentence.
 The next person adds a sentence or two.
 Keep going until everyone has contributed.
-Results are usually hilarious.
-Appoint someone to write it down—this promotes active listening and creative improvisation.
+Results are usually funny.
+Have someone write it down, this encourages active listening and creative thinking.

 Avoiding Common Pitfalls in Virtual Engagement